huggingface/transformers/docs/source/en/quantization/compressed_tensors.md

 """

 ```

+The above shows a quick example for running generation using a `compressed-tensors`
+model.
+Currently, once loaded the model cannot be saved.

 ## Deep dive into a compressed-tensors model checkpoint

 In this example we will examine how the compressed-tensors model nm-testing/Meta-Llama-3.1-8B-Instruct-FP8-hf is defined through its configuration entry and see how this translates to the loaded model representation.